apache/paimon/docs/content/concepts/file-layouts.md

 ## LSM Trees

-Table Store adapts the LSM tree (log-structured merge-tree) as the data structure for file storage.
+Paimon adapts the LSM tree (log-structured merge-tree) as the data structure for file storage.
 This documentation briefly introduces the concepts about LSM trees.

 ### Sorted Runs